masaccio/numbers-parser/README.md

 ####  Header row and columns

 When new tables are created, `numbers-parser` follows the Numbers convention of creating a table with one row header and one column header.
-You can change the number of headers by modifying the appopriate property:
+You can change the number of headers by modifying the appropriate property:

 ```python
 doc = Document("sheet.numbers")